moodleou/moodle-report_customsql/README.txt

 To install using git, type this command in the root of your Moodle install
     git clone git@github.com:moodleou/moodle-report_customsql.git report/customsql

-This version of the report is compatible with Moodle 2.2 or later.
-(Tested on Moodle 2.4+.)
+This version of the report is compatible with Moodle 2.4 or later.